Visakhapatnam–Secunderabad Garib Rath Express

 The Visakhapatnam–Secunderabad Garib Rath Express is a daily running superfast garib rath train of the Indian Railways connecting Secunderabad Railway Station to Visakhapatnam.
 This is the first and only Garib Rath to run daily.
 The train numbers are 12739 and 12740.
 It belongs to the South Central Railways.
 Train number 12740 runs from Secunderabad to Visakhapatnam and train number 12739 runs from Visakhapatnam to Secunderabad.

-Train Details
+Train details

 Route

 The train stops at Warangal, Khammam, Vijayawada, Eluru, Rajahmundry, Samalkot, Tuni, Anakapalle and Duvvada.

 Coaches

 The rake initially had 3AC and AC Chair Car coaches; due to inconvenience in the AC Chair Car, it has been removed.
 Now the train runs with all 3AC coaches.
 When it was a non daily train, the rake was shared by Secunderabad Yesvantpur Garib Rath Express.
 But now it has a dedicated rake.

 This train holds record for being the lengthiest Garib Rath Train in India.
-It has 18 AC Three Tier Coaches and 2 EOG Power Cars making a total of 20 coaches.
+It has 20 AC Three Tier Economy Coaches and 2 EOG Power Cars making a total of 22 coaches.